Use the quick links below to find answers to your questions about applying for a Community Grant:

 Will my non-profit receive the amount requested?

 Our grantmaking process is highly competitive.
-Due to the volume of request we receive, our focus areas are broad.
-As you determine the amount to be requested, keep in mind that we have limited resources and there are a significant number of needs in all the communities we server.
+Due to the volume of requests we receive, our focus areas are broad.
+As you determine the amount to be requested, keep in mind that we have limited resources and there are a significant number of needs in all the communities we serve.
 A request for an amount that is not feasible may eliminate your project from our consideration.
 You may find it helpful to review our most recent list of grant awards (which can be found at the top of this page) to get an idea of the size of grants typically awarded for similar projects.